Allan Crossman, Composer

 As a soloist, Hillary has made concerto appearances with orchestras including the Lawrence Symphony Orchestra, the Port Angeles Chamber Orchestra, and the Port Townsend Community Orchestra.
 She has worked with master pianists and teachers Richard Goode, Robert McDonald, and Gilbert Kalish, and has performed chamber music with Ian Swensen and Paul Hersh of the San Francisco Conservatory, as well as with San Francisco Symphony French Horn player Jonathan Ring.

-In 2005, Hillary Nordwell founded the Eusebius Duo with Monika Gruber, violin.
-In the ten years of its existence, the Eusebius Duo has performed numerous concerts, both in America and in Europe.
+In 2005, Hillary Nordwell founded the Eusebius Duo with Monika Gruber, violinist.
 The Eusebius Duo, which derives its name from the more inward of the two characters Robert Schumann used to describe his ego, enjoys programming the work of Robert Schumann, as well as a wide variety of music from many different eras and nationalities.

-Though much of her performing involves works from the standard chamber music repertoire, Hillary has recently become familiar with the work of CMASH composers Vartan Aghababian and Liam Wade.
-She has enjoyed exploring their vocal chamber music through her collaboration with soprano Ann Moss and violist Alexa Beattie in the One Art Ensemble.
-She has worked with prominent American composer Joan Tower leading up to a performance of her “ballet for two pianos,” Stepping Stones, and recently collaborated with Santa Cruz composer Nick Vasallo on his chamber work for mixed ensemble, Explosions in the Sky.
+Though much of her performing involves works from the standard chamber music repertoire, Hillary has also frequently collaborated with CMASH, a New Music repertory group committed to establishing and nurturing long-term collaborative relationships between composers and performers.
+She has enjoyed exploring and premiering new vocal chamber music by Vartan Aghababian, Liam Wade, and Miriam Miller, through her collaboration with soprano Ann Moss and violist Alexa Beattie in the One Art Ensemble.
+She has worked with prominent American composer Joan Tower leading up to a performance of her “ballet for two pianos,” Stepping Stones, and collaborated with Santa Cruz composer Nick Vasallo on his chamber work for mixed ensemble, Explosions in the Sky.